HIKassem/moveDynamicRefineMesh/README.md

 # moveDynamicRefineMesh

 Small utility which uses dynamicRefineFvMesh to refine mesh cells around certain scalarField values.
 Therefore it has the same limitations of dynamicRefineFvMesh library in general.
-This code code is based on moveDynamicMesh utility in OpenFOAM-dev.
+This code is based on moveDynamicMesh utility in OpenFOAM-dev.
 For more information about the refinement controls check dynamicRefineFvMesh class description.
 It could be used to refine mesh around shock waves or interface.

 # Don't forget use mapFields after refining!!